kylejledesma/CS260-Startup/README.md

-# Whenworks
+# CalendarSync

 [My Notes](notes.md)

 Enough haggling back and forth, this application helps you find out when works for you and your team!
-Meetings, hangouts or simply finding free time in your schedules, use whenworks now!
+Meetings, hangouts or simply finding free time in your schedules, use CalendarSync now!

 > [!NOTE]